nkleck/CyberStakes2020/Reverse_Engineering/100_Whats_the_Difference/README.md

 * [BinExport](https://reverseengineering.stackexchange.com/questions/22372/do-i-need-to-have-ida-pro-to-use-the-bindiff-tool)
 * [BinDiff](https://www.zynamics.com/bindiff.html)

-The approach for this challenge is to examine the two npp (notepad plus) executables and find the differences.
+The approach for this challenge is to examine the two npp (notepad plus plus) executables and find the differences.
 Once we find the differences we will reproduce the function in a python script for the flag.
 That's a pretty simple approach right?
 Well, it did not turn out to be simple.
 There are numerous methods to `diff` the npp files, but each method was very finicky and required a few exact steps or the programs would run forever.

 I will detail 2 methods that `diff` the npp executables.
-The first method uses Ghidra's build in Program Difference Tool.
+The [first method](#method-1-diff-with-ghidra) uses Ghidra's build in Program Difference Tool.
 I lost days going down a rabbit-hole with Ghidra's [PatchDiffCorrelator](https://blog.threatrack.de/2019/10/02/ghidra-patch-diff/) plugin.
 Do not use that plugin.
 It's not necessary for this challenge.
-The second method uses [BinExport](https://reverseengineering.stackexchange.com/questions/22372/do-i-need-to-have-ida-pro-to-use-the-bindiff-tool) to export files from ghidra and then uses [BinDiff](https://www.zynamics.com/bindiff.html) to find the difference.
+The [second method](#method-2-diff-with-bindiff) uses [BinExport](https://reverseengineering.stackexchange.com/questions/22372/do-i-need-to-have-ida-pro-to-use-the-bindiff-tool) to export files from ghidra and then uses [BinDiff](https://www.zynamics.com/bindiff.html) to find the difference.
 Again, I lost a lot of time trying to use bindiff within ghidra only to realize that approach was unnecessary.
 Sure, we can attempt bindiff in Ghidra, but it takes minutes to run it outside of Ghidra using the bindiff files we export from Ghidra.

 I am starting with a fresh install of [Ghidra](https://ghidra-sre.org/InstallationGuide.html#Install) so we can detail the installation any plugins throughout this walkthrough.